Enumeration, structural and dimensional synthesis of robotic hands: theory and implementation: Kinematic Synthesis

 \subsection{Task Definition}

-The task is the desired motion of the elements of the hand whose interaction with the environment is of interest.
+The task is the desired motion of the hand's elements whose interaction with the environment is of interest.
 For a multi-fingered hand, a \emph{simultaneous} motion of all fingertips or surface contacts, which could be any limb of the hand, is to be defined.
-For each fingertip or contact limb, a set of positions are defined as location plus orientation.
+For each fingertip or contact limb, a set of positions is defined as location plus orientation.
 Figure \ref{fig:taskExample4} shows a trajectory task for a hand with four fingertips.